MiniaturePets/Issues/.github/ISSUE_TEMPLATE/bug-report---.md

 ---
-name: "Bug Report \U0001F41B"
+name: "Bug Report \U0001F912"
-about: Bug reports help us identify issues and fix them with your help.
+about: Report a bug that you have been facing.
-title: ''
+title: "[Bug Report] "
-labels: Bug Report, Pending Review
+labels: ''
-assignees: ''
+assignees: danielnaaman

 ---